Academic Operational Policies

 Falsification: manipulating, changing, or omitting data, source material, methodologies or findings, including graphs and images, without acknowledgement and which results in inaccurate findings or conclusions.

-Misrepresentation and fraudulent behavior: providing incomplete, inaccurate or false information or behavior, including taking an examination or completing an assignment for another student or having another student take an examination or complete an assignment on your behalf.
+Misrepresentation and fraudulent behaviour: providing incomplete, inaccurate or false information or behaviour, including taking an examination or completing an assignment for another student or having another student take an examination or complete an assignment on your behalf.

 Copyright: means the rights and responsibilities as identified in the Copyright Act (see AOP 206).